Kids & Teens

 Chai Preschool

-Offers an enriching and vibrant early childhood experience.
-Inspired by the Reggio Emilia approach.
-Goal is to provide a nurturing and empowering program imbued with Jewish values and traditions.
+Provides an enriching and vibrant early childhood experience, inspired by the Reggio Emilia approach.
+Aims to create a nurturing and empowering environment imbued with Jewish values and traditions.

 Learn More